GLambard/inverse-molecular-design/README.md

 ```bash
 <IP_address>:8787
 ```
 This should open a virtual session of RStudio in your browser.
-To log in, use ```rstudio``` as username and password.
+To log in, just use ```rstudio``` as username and password.

 That's it!
 You can now use iqspr by following the tutorial delivered with the package (in Packages tab, click on the iqspr package in RStudio.
 Then, refer to the user guide, package vignettes and other documentation.)